 Only test the compliance attributes listed in 3-3 below if one of the officials listed below were selected as part of your sample for payroll testing.

-3-3 Compliance Requirements: Ohio Rev. Code:
+3-3 Compliance Requirements: Various Ohio Rev. Code sections - Appointments, compensation, contracts etc: